 What is retail profit margin?

-Retail profit margin is the measure of your business’s profitability.
-It represents the percentage of revenue that constitutes profit.
+Retail profit margin is the measure of your business’ profitability, that is your capacity to earn money.
+It represents the percentage of overall revenue that constitutes profit.

 Retail profit margin takes into account the initial cost of goods and expenses a business has to pay to produce and sell a product.
 More importantly, it demonstrates the portion of each revenue dollar that is actually earned.